 Current Adas and those within two years of graduation are eligible to apply for the grants.
-Applications will be considered on a rolling basis.
-The deadline for submitting an application for a Magic Grant is March 30, 2018.
+The deadline for submitting an application for a 2023 Magic Grant is Friday, March 31.

 A committee coordinated by the Dean of the College will review applications, awarding them based on the project's potential to make a transformative difference in the life of the student or alumna and to advance her academic program or career goals.

 The gift was made to fund the development of highly innovative ideas including creative and artistic projects, independent research and travel, internships or seed money for a new business.